Skip to main content Accessibility information

 Your treatment plan will be based on what you as an individual need to improve function, relieve pain and aid recovery.

 Your osteopath will ask about your current symptoms and medical history.
 Your osteopath will examine you to reach an osteopathic diagnosis.
-Your osteopath will also assess range of movement and feel for changes in your muscles and joints.
+Your osteopath will also assess your range of movement and feel for changes in your muscles and joints.
 You may be asked to dress down the area(s) of your body causing concern for examination and some clinical tests which may cardiovascular and neurological screening.
-If you are uncomfortable undressing to your underwear for the examination then we ask that you bring clothing such as shorts and t-shirt along.
+If you are uncomfortable undressing to your underwear for the examination then we ask that you bring clothing such as shorts and a T-shirt along.

-Your treatment plan will be discussed with you and recommendations made; referrals to other health-care professionals such as your GP may be made at this time.
+Your treatment plan will be discussed with you and recommendations made; referrals to other healthcare professionals such as your GP may be made at this time.

-Osteopathic treatment is usually very gentle, however, you may experience mild discomfort afterwards, but in most cases this will pass within 24 hours.
+Osteopathic treatment is usually very gentle, however, you may experience mild discomfort afterwards, but in most cases, this will pass within 24 hours.
 If you have any concerns about your treatment you are encouraged to discuss them further with your osteopath.

-• Initial consultations last approx. 90mins
+• Initial consultations last approximately 90 minutes

-• Follow-up consultations last approx. 45mins
+• Follow-up consultations last approximately 45 minutes

 Your treatment may begin at your first appointment.
 You may also be given exercise and stretch advice to be done as part of your treatment plan outside of your visit(s) to the clinic.